LottieManser/LottieManser.github.io/_news/JSPSfellowship.md

 ## Update

-As of September, we have submitted a manuscript including my work in Kyoto.
+As of September, we have submitted a manuscript including my work in Kyoto {% cite Wu2025 %}.